 Presidio, Texas – The law firm of Glasheen, Valles & Inderman filed a personal injury lawsuit Monday morning on behalf of Dr. Edwin Roberts and his wife, Carol Roberts.
 Dr. Roberts was shot multiple times by the hunting guides who were assigned to him while at the Circle Dug Ranch in Presidio County, Texas.
 The guides were later charged with felonies for their dangerous conduct.

-A copy of the lawsuit filed in Presidio County District Court can be viewed here.
+We provide a pdf copy of the lawsuit filed in Presidio County District Court.

 Dr. Roberts, a retired Florida chiropractor, and Carol Roberts hired Redwing Outfitters for a guided hunt at Circle Dug Ranch in Presidio County, Texas.
 Michael Bryant and Walker Daugherty were assigned as their hunting guides.